AllayMC/AllayLauncher/README.md

 # AllayLauncher

-Launcher of [Allay](https://github.com/AllayMC/Allay) which aims to be small and ready out of the box.
+The launcher for [Allay](https://github.com/AllayMC/Allay) that aims to be small, fast and ready out of the box⚡

 ## Features